Appeon/.NET-DataStore-Example/README.md

 ﻿# <b>.NET DataStore Example</b>

 This C# project uses .NET DataStore from [DWNet.Data](<https://www.nuget.org/packages/DWNet.Data/>) for creating Web APIs.
-It makes use of the latest released Appeon PowerBuilder 2019 R2 and SnapDevelop 2019 R2, and shows how CRUD operations and transaction management works in .NET DataStore.
+With the latest version (2019 R3) of Appeon PowerBuilder and SnapDevelop, the project targets .NET Core 3.1, and implements CRUD operations and transaction management by .NET DataStore.
+Currently, this demo is implemented using synchronous methods, and we will try asynchronous methods in the future.

 ##### Sample Project Structure